 What is a Dental Implant?

 A dental implant is a small titanium screw.
-It functions similar to a natural tooth root and can be used to replace a single lost tooth or many missing teeth.
+It functions similarly to a natural tooth root and can be used to replace a single lost tooth or many missing teeth.

-Your dentist will surgically replace the implant into your jaw bone.
+Your dentist will surgically replace the implant in your jawbone.
 It will then bond with the natural bone to act as an anchor for a tooth replacement.

 Dental implants have a few purposes.
 They can help prevent surrounding teeth from shifting out of alignment, resolve bite issues or jaw joint pain, and restore facial tissues and appearance.